Player Guide

 ||

 Controlling the flow of combat is as important as dealing damage.
-Defensive abilities let you absorb hits, avoid them entirely, or force enemies to focus on you instead of your allies.
+Defensive abilities let you absorb hits, control enemies, or force them to focus on you instead of your allies.

 *